az4-yx/innovather/README.md

 ## **Inspiration**

-Our team, innovather, was inspired by the need to create a simplified e-commerce solution for users who enjoy online shopping but are often overwhelmed by complex systems.
-We wanted to build a system that is both easy to use and efficient, focusing on providing a smooth shopping experience.
-The project also gave us the opportunity to explore full-stack development with a real-world application.
+The system was designed and developed based on the problem statement from a NPO.
+The goal was to create a web-based Minimart and Voucher System that enables users to request products, earn vouchers, and provides admins with comprehensive management and reporting tools.
+The system ensures security and usability.

 ---